Updated: Aug 8

 Now you are getting the hang of breastfeeding and feeling like a pro.
 Your baby will be nursing frequently,at least 10 or more times in 24 hours.
 Nurse or pump frequently, pump only if you are exclusively pumping or there are medical concerns, to keep the milk volume increasing and flowing.
 We recommend no pumping for 6 weeks until you have established a supply and breastfeeding is going well.
 Pumping too soon and too frequently can lead to more challenges like an over supply of milk.
 It sounds like something you’d want..more milk right..but if it’s an “over” supply that means it’s over the normal amount of milk your body should make.
 If you are not removing the milk effectively and consistently it will lead to clogged ducts or mastitis. ⠀

-Besides, nipple stimulation is key to maintaining milk supply so why not put your baby to your breast instead of a pump.
+Besides, nipple stimulation is key to maintaining milk supply.
 No need to add unnecessary stress, honey.
-Pump only if you plan to be away from baby or if medically needed such as NICU babies. ⠀
+Pump only if you have decided not to nurse at the breast, plan to be away from baby or if medically needed such as for feeding of NICU babies. ⠀

-As your baby grows they will feed less frequently because they are more mobile, distracted and getting closer to beginning solids but not until 6 months of age as recommended by the AAP.
+As your baby grows they will feed less frequently but become efficient at removing milk more quickly too, because they are more mobile, distracted and getting closer to beginning solids but not until 6 months of age as recommended by the AAP.
 Still feed on demand and at least one feed throughout the night to maintain your supply.

-So this is the time to enjoy, learn and bond with your baby. find quiet places to feed and get some rest.
-Sleep while baby is sleeping.
+So this is the time to enjoy, learn and bond with your baby.
+Find quiet places to feed and get some rest.
 Practicing safe bed sharing practices with the side lying position ensures Moms will get more rest.

 To make sure you reach your breastfeeding goals make sure to surround yourself with mothers who successfully breastfed.
 You will have a mix of emotions when it comes to breastfeeding even hating it but knowing it is the best first food for your baby.
 Breast friends are your goal friends.
 When you're ready and cleared from your doctor start attending breastfeeding support groups to make new mom friends because you will need it.
 Begin joining groups while you are pregnant to familiarize yourself with the basics of breastfeeding.
 If you find yourself feeling negatively when breastfeeding read this article to see why.